-Cable TV is expensive, and people that are looking to reduce their budget often see it as a large expense that they wish they could eliminate.
+Cable TV is expensive, and people who are looking to reduce their budget often see it as a large expense that they wish they could eliminate.
 But many of us rely on TV for news and entertainment, and it has been a big part of our lives for a very long time.
-So determining if cutting the cable cord is the right decision for you can be difficult, and one that should not be taken lightly.
+So, determining if cutting the cable cord is the right decision for you can be difficult and one that should not be taken lightly.

 SolveYourTech.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.